 Drop D tuning

-The Drop D tuning is very often used in hard rock styles and one of the advantages is the possible to play power chords by placing only one finger over the same fret.
-(Not to be confused with Open D tuning.)
+The Drop D tuning is common in hard rock styles and one of the advantages is the possibility to play power chords by placing only one finger over the same fret.
+Drop D tuning should not be confused with Open D tuning.

 Power chords with alternative bass notes